 These programs are offered by community colleges, online colleges, and public universities.
 Basically, you earn your entire degree online.
 You may have to attend one or two face-to-face classes (like an orientation class or a final oral exam), but most of these programs are completely online.

-You can find every degree level online – associate, bachelor’s, master’s, doctorate, and even one-year vocational certificates.
+You can find every degree level online – associate, bachelor’s, master’s, doctoral or PhD, and even one-year vocational certificates.
 In fact, there are online degree programs in almost every subject area.
-Here are a few of the most popular ones:
+Here are a few of the most popular ones online programs:

 - Business Administration